 Note: The next course will be held in the Fall semester, starting in late September 2016.
 Rooms and times to be announced.
 Please send a note to esperanto at lodestone dot org to let us know if you're interested, and we'll send you all the details the moment they're available.

 A free, non-credit beginner's course in the the international language Esperanto.
 All are welcome!

-By the end of the semester you should be able to hold simple conversations and read most Esperanto texts with the help of a dictionary.
+By the end of the semester you should be able to hold simple conversations and read many Esperanto texts with the help of a dictionary.
 We'll be putting your newfound knowledge to use as soon as possible: you'll be corresponding (and or video-chatting via Skype, if you're brave!) with other students from around the world.

 All course handouts/materials are free, but it's strongly recommended that you have a good dictionary for reference.
 We'll distribute basic word lists in class, but as you explore Esperanto materials outside of class you'll definitely need something more substantial.
-The English-Esperanto-English dictionary by John C. Wells of is a great reference.
+The English-Esperanto-English dictionary by John C. Wells is a great resource.
 If you like, we can place a bulk purchase early in the course to save on shipping costs.